seetadev/Web3-Play-Physics/README.md

 Get Log Events By Contract Address - to get log events like sold/listed nft/items on marketplace

-Get Log Events By Topics - to get log data for spesific event like sold/listed events on marketplace
+Get Log Events By Topics - to get log data for specific event like sold/listed events on marketplace

 Get Historical Token Prices - to get price of token in usd for currency that accept to buy nft/item on marketplace like $TUS, $BNB and $BCOIN